modular-magician/terraform-provider-google-beta/website/docs/r/network_services_edge_cache_keyset.html.markdown

   You must specify `public_keys` or `validation_shared_keys` (or both).
 The keys in `public_keys` are checked first.
   Structure is [documented below](#nested_validation_shared_keys).

+* `location` -
+  (Optional)
+  Location (region) of the EdgeCacheKeyset resource.
+Only the value 'global' is currently allowed.

 * `project` - (Optional) The ID of the project in which the resource belongs.
     If it is not provided, the provider project is used.